 Tip

 This dough can initially feel quite wet and sticky.
-Don’t try to knead it, if it feels too difficult to handle, work with wet hands and use your fingertips to pick up and fold the dough.
+If it feels too difficult to handle, work with wet hands and use your fingertips to pick up and fold the dough.

-STEP 3 Bake: Dock the dough by using your fingertips to press on the surface multiple times until it reaches a consistently even thickness, then delicately stretch it towards the edges of the baking sheet (image 9).
-Sprinkle sea salt on top of the dough (add other toppings, if using) and bake at 425 for 25 to 30 minutes (image 10).
+Dock the dough by using your fingertips to press on the surface multiple times until it reaches a consistently even thickness, then delicately stretch it towards the edges of the baking sheet.
+Sprinkle sea salt on top of the dough (add other toppings, if using) and bake at 425 for 25 to 30 minutes.

 Bread Baking Tips